soenkekluth/sticky-state/README.md

 var StickyState = require('sticky-state');

-// the props you can set (except scrollClass this shows the default options): var stickyOptions = {
+// the props you can set (except scrollClass this shows the default options):

+var stickyOptions = {
   disabled: false,
   className: 'sticky',
   stateClassName: 'is-sticky',
   fixedClass: 'sticky-fixed',
   wrapperClass: 'sticky-wrap',
+  wrapFixedSticky: true,
   absoluteClass: 'is-absolute',

-  // do only set the following option if you really need a class for the scroll direction on the element. else this could be heavy unnassesary dom manipulation scrollClass:{
+  // scrollclass will add a class to the sticky element that is depending on the scroll direction when the element gets sticky.

+  scrollClass: {
-    down: 'sticky-scroll-down',
+    down: null,
-    up: 'sticky-scroll-up'
+    up: null,
+    none: null,
+    persist: false
   }
 };